-On average, a roof replacement can cost between $4,707 and $10,460, depending on how large your home is and what roofing material you use.
+On average, a roof replacement can cost between $7,000 and $20,000, depending on how large your home is and what roofing material you use.
+There are a number of variables to consider, and a reputable roofing contractor can guide you through the process.
 Luckily, replacing your roof is something that you should only have to do once in your home’s lifetime.

 If it’s time to either get a new roof or repair the one you have, this ultimate roofing guide will tell you what you need to know when getting started.

 Before you decide what roofing materials you want to use when doing a roof repair or roof replacement, it’s important to remember what your roof’s purpose is.
 A good roof offers the first line of defense for your home against the elements, particularly rain, and water.
 In fact, 40% of problems in homes are the result of water intrusion from the roof, so having a roof that keeps water out is essential.

 Your roof is also supposed to provide insulation for your home, from both outside noises, and outside temperatures.
 If you want a quieter home, having a properly insulated roof will help with that.
 Poorly insulated attics and roofs are also responsible for about 25% of heat loss from your home, so making sure you have adequate insulation is important.

 How Can I Determine Whether I Need a New Roof?